lanl-ansi/MathOptSymbolicAD.jl/README.md

 is great because we compute the derivative as `cos(x[i])` and then we can fill in the 10_000 derivative functions without having to do other calculus.

-There are a couple of options in the evaluation functions, each with their own performance tradeoffs.
-If we want to consider parallel evaluation, then we need to use the offsets to allow out-of-order execution.
-I've threaded on the hash of the symbolic constraints because constraints based on the same symbolic template share a temporary storage cache in the `_SymbolicsFunction`.

 ## Installation

 Install SymbolicAD as follows: